richard-ui/Data-Centric-Project/README.md

   ii.
 The Cuisines list in the dropdown provide nationalities, as they view them, they can think of recipes from one of these Countrie's.

+### Returning User's:

+- As a returning user, I want to be able to log in easily and efficiently.

+  i.
+In the navbar a link named 'login' will take me to the login page.

+  ii.
+If they are a registered user, typing in their username and password will log them in.

+- As a returning user, I want to be able to view my recipes on my own profile page.

+  i.
+Created recipes made by the user can be displayed on the recipes/home page or their profile page once logged in.

+- As a returning user, I want to be able to edit my existing recipes.

+  i.
+All my recipes on the recipes page provide edit buttons.

+  ii.
+When the edit button is clicked, this will take me to the edit recipe page with existing data displayed in the input boxes.

+  iii.
+This will allow me to update multiple values, after the edit button is clicked, all values for that recipe will be updated.

+- As a returning user, I want to be able to delete existing recipes.

+  i.
+For each recipe a red delete button will be displayed below it.

+- As a returning user, I want to be able to add new recipes.

+  i.
+A form allows for user input with creating a new recipe, inlcluding name, image and cuisine.

+- As a returning user I want to be able to search a recipe from an input box and see suggestions depending on which letters I type.

 ### Further Testing